Which city is cheaper, Venice or Dublin?

 Dublin usually gets more rain in January than Venice.
 Dublin gets 69 mm (2.7 in) of rain, while Venice receives 58 mm (2.3 in) of rain this time of the year.

 Both Venice and Dublin are popular destinations to visit in the spring with plenty of activities.
+Many travelers come to Dublin for the activities around the city.
 Also, many visitors come to Venice in the spring for the natural beauty.

 In the spring, Dublin is cooler than Venice.
-Typically, the spring temperatures in Dublin in April are around 8°C (47°F), and Venice is about 13°C (55°F).
+Typically, the spring temperatures in Dublin in April average around 8°C (47°F), and Venice averages at about 13°C (55°F).

 Dublin usually receives around the same amount of sunshine as Venice during spring.
 Dublin gets 157 hours of sunny skies, while Venice receives 154 hours of full sun in the spring.